 Public Transportation and Taxis

 Uber is the only ride-sharing option available in Kansas City, Missouri, and can be ordered to and from the airport for both drop-off and pick-up.
 If you’re looking to save money, there are several shuttle services that can take you directly downtown including SuperShuttle which does not require reservations.
+There's also the typical public transportation.
 If your trip is planned in advance, other shuttle services (which require reservations) are also available including David’s Transportation, and 5 Guys Transportation.

 Where to Eat and Drink in Terminal B